beancount/docs/docs/13_tutorial_example.md

     bean-check example.beancount

-### It should return quietly, without outputting anything (bean-check only writes errors when there are some, otherwise on success it writes nothing).
+### <a id="it-should-return-quietly-without-outputting-anything-bean-check-only-writes-errors-when-there-are-some-otherwise-on-success-it-writes-nothing."></a>It should return quietly, without outputting anything (bean-check only writes errors when there are some, otherwise on success it writes nothing).

-### Generating Reports
+### <a id="generating-reports"></a>Generating Reports

 Let’s generate a report of the final balances of all accounts [<span class="underline">\[output\]</span>](http://furius.ca/beancount/examples/tutorial/balances.output):